heber-silva/CKA-Obsidian-Vault/Pod Configuration/Resource Management for Pods and Containers.md

 ## Resource types[](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-types)

 _CPU_ and _memory_ are each a _resource type_.
 A resource type has a base unit.
-CPU represents compute processing and is specified in units of [Kubernetes CPUs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).
+CPU represents compute processing and is specified in units of [](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).
 Memory is specified in units of bytes.
 For Linux workloads, you can specify _huge page_ resources.
 Huge pages are a Linux-specific feature where the node kernel allocates blocks of memory that are much larger than the default page size.

 For example, on a system where the default page size is 4KiB, you could specify a limit, `hugepages-2Mi: 80Mi`.
 If the container tries allocating over 40 2MiB huge pages (a total of 80 MiB), that allocation fails.